strabos/topaz-project/README.md

     "stat": "ok",
     "event_publishing_state": "ok"
 ```
-Another endpoint that returns all information about an object, including its ID.
+Another endpoint that returns all information about an object, including its ID and IMG URL.
 ```
 {
     "objects": [